Curriculum, Programs, and Services

 Art

 Students Develop Craft by learning and practicing new art mediums, including painting, drawing, collage, printmaking, sculpture and ceramics.
-Students Engage and Persist through problem solving, Envisioning their ideas and considering next steps.
-Students Observe artwork, Reflect, and make connections to their own experiences, the world around them, and art history.
-Students are encouraged to Stretch and Explore, learning that mistakes are opportunities for growth and that curiosity is key to making art.
+Engage and Persist through problem solving, Envisioning their ideas, and considering next steps.
+Students Observe and Reflect their own and each other's artwork and make connections to the world around them and art history.
+Students Stretch and Explore, learning that mistakes are opportunities for growth and that curiosity is key to making art.
 Students gain visual literacy skills, learning to Express their ideas through their artwork.
-Our art teachers thrive on creating inviting spaces and fun and engaging opportunities to build art skills in the studio and beyond.

 Counseling